H Street Line: History

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

+In April 2023, WMATA launched its Draft Visionary Network.
+As part of the drafts, WMATA proposed to have two routes operate along H Street, as Route DC112 between Farragut Square and Capitol Heights station via H Street NE, Benning Road NE, and East Capitol Street, and Route DC113 between Gallery Place station/Metro Center station and Minnesota Avenue station via H Street NE, Benning Road NE, and Minnesota Avenue NE.
+These routes were essentially the X2 and X9 but with swapped eastern terminals.

+During WMATA's Revised Draft Visionary Network, WMATA renamed the DC112 to Route D2X and have the route operate between Farragut Square and Capitol Heights, making limited stops weekdays only.
+WMATA also renamed the DC113 to Route D22 and have the route operate between Gallery Place station/Metro Center station and Minnesota Avenue station with late night service being extended to Foggy Bottom.
+All changes were then proposed during WMATA's 2025 Proposed Network.

+During the proposals, Route D22 was renamed to Route D20 and was changed to swap terminals with the D2X with the D20 now operating to Farragut Square and the D2X terminating at Gallery Place station.

+On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the H Street Line being simplified.

-As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the X2 was renamed into the D20, keeping the same routing.
+Beginning on June 29, 2025, the X2 was renamed into the D20, keeping the same routing.

 Incidents

-Route X2 was notorious for having a high crime rate on its buses, suffering from many cases of crimes and fare evasions on the route.
+Route D20 and the former Route X2 is notorious for having a high crime rate on its buses, suffering from many cases of crimes and fare evasions on the route.
 Fare evasion is also a major concern for WMATA on route X2 losing $700,000 from riders which is third in most fare evasions behind the W4 and 92.
 In 2015, X2 riders called out to WMATA to improve the crime rate on the buses as the crime rate was increasing on the buses.
 The Metro Board began all its best to slow the crime on the route with examples are installing surveillance video monitors, employing undercover police officers, and adding new driver shields on newer bus orders.
 Also in 2017, WMATA drivers, supervisors and Local 689 union members protested at WMATA for unsafe conditions on the job and for better protection on the X2.
 Route X2 has the highest crime rate on any Metrobus route comparing it to routes in Southeast but has the crime rate decreased after added protection in 2017.
 Incidents and accidents are listed below.